-In February 2020, the Company issued a Warrant to purchase 2,680,596 shares of Class A Common Stock to a customer in conjunction with a revenue arrangement (the "Customer Warrant").
+In February 2020, the Company issued a Warrant to purchase 2,680,607 shares of Class A Common Stock to a customer in conjunction with a revenue arrangement (the "Customer Warrant").
 The Customer Warrants have a \$1.152 exercise price per share and have a 10-year term to expiration.
 The Warrants vest upon the achievement of certain performance conditions (i.e., sales milestones) defined in the agreement, and upon a change of control, either 50% or 100% of the then unvested Customer Warrants will become fully vested, dependent on the acquiring party in the change of control transaction.
 The Warrants can be exercised for cash or on a cashless basis.

 The Company followed the guidance in ASC 718 and ASC 606 for the accounting of non-cash consideration payable to a customer.
-The Company determined that the Customer Warrants met the requirements for equity classification under ASC 718, and measured the Customer Warrants based on their grant date fair value, estimated to be \$0.2 million.
+The Company determined that the Customer Warrants met the requirements for equity classification under ASC 718 and measured the Customer Warrants based on their grant date fair value, estimated to be \$0.2 million.
 The Company recorded this amount as a deferred asset and additional paid in capital as of the issuance date, as the Company believes it is probable that all performance conditions (i.e., sales milestones) in the Customer Warrants will be met.
-During the three months ended March 31, 2022, the Company recorded a reduction of revenue related to the arrangement with the customer totaling \$1.5 thousand as of March 31, 2022, the deferred asset balance outstanding is \$93.6 thousand, which will be recognized as a reduction in revenue in future periods.
+During the three and six months ended June 30, 2022, the Company recorded a reduction of revenue related to the arrangement with the customer totaling \$2.4 thousand and \$3.9 thousand, respectively, as of June 30, 2022, the deferred asset balance outstanding is \$91.2 thousand, which will be recognized as a reduction in revenue in future periods.

-The vesting status of the Customer Warrant is as follows at March 31, 2022 and December 31, 2021:
+The vesting status of the Customer Warrant is as follows at June 30, 2022 and December 31, 2021:

-March 31, 2022 December 31, 2021
+June 30, 2022 December 31, 2021

 Vested Customer warrants 1,072,237 1,072,237

-Unvested Customer warrants 1,608,359 1,608,359
+Unvested Customer warrants 1,608,370 1,608,359

-2,680,596 2,680,596
+2,680,607 2,680,596

-11. FORWARD WARRANT AGREEMENT
+10. FORWARD WARRANT AGREEMENT

-In connection with the execution of the Merger Agreement in October 2021 (See Note 1), Rigetti entered into a warrant subscription agreement ("Forward Warrant Agreement") with a strategic partner for the purchase of a warrant for an aggregate purchase price (including amounts from exercise) of \$10.0 million.
+In connection with the execution of the Merger Agreement in October 2021 (See Note 1), Rigetti entered into a warrant subscription agreement ("Forward Warrant Agreement") with a strategic partner, Ampere Computing LLC ("Ampere") for the purchase of a warrant for an aggregate purchase price (including amounts from exercise) of \$10.0 million.
 The Forward Warrant Agreement provides for the issuance of a warrant for the purchase of an aggregate of 1,000,000 shares of Common Stock at an exercise price of \$0.0001.
-The purchase of the warrant was conditioned upon, among other things, the consummation of the Business Combination and the entry into a collaboration agreement between Rigetti and the strategic partner.
+The purchase of the warrant was conditioned upon, among other things, the consummation of the Business Combination and the entry into a collaboration agreement between Rigetti and Ampere.
 The parties entered into the collaboration agreement in January 2022.
-The strategic partner is required to pay \$5.0 million to Rigetti no later than (i) the Closing and (ii) June 30, 2022, and upon such payment the warrant will vest and be exercisable by the strategic partner with respect to 500,000 shares of Common Stock pursuant to the terms of the warrant.
-The strategic partner is required to pay an additional \$5.0 million to Rigetti no later than the second anniversary of the date of the warrant subscription agreement, and upon such payment, the warrant will vest and be exercisable by the strategic partner with respect to the remaining 500,000 shares of Common Stock pursuant to the terms of the warrant.
+Ampere was required to pay \$5.0 million to Rigetti no later than the later of (i) the Closing and (ii) June 30, 2022.